 A five year lease commenced on 1 November 2009 over the premises located at Level 2, 28 Kings Park Road West Perth.

-The lease term is unlikely to be extended beyond 31 October 2013.
+The lease term expired on 31 October 2013 and was not extended.

-23. Contingent Liabilities and Contingent Assets
+22. Contingent Liabilities and Contingent Assets